MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/javascript.md

 # [Designer](#tab/designer)

-The simplest way to create a build pipeline if your app uses gulp is to use the **NodeJS with Grunt** build template when creating the pipeline.
+The simplest way to create a build pipeline if your app uses gulp is to use the **Node.js with Grunt** build template when creating the pipeline.
 This will automatically add various tasks to invoke gulp commands and to publish artifacts.
 In the task, select **Publish to TFS/Team Services** option to publish test results and **Enable Code Coverage** to enable Code Coverage using istanbul.

 ---

 ## Package and deliver your code

-Once you have built and tested your app, you can upload the build output to Azure Pipelines or TFS, create and publish a npm or maven package, or package the build output into a zip file to be deployed to a web application.
+Once you have built and tested your app, you can upload the build output to Azure Pipelines or TFS, create and publish a npm or Maven package, or package the build output into a zip file to be deployed to a web application.

 # [YAML](#tab/yaml)